turtlesec-no/turtlesec-no.github.io/working.md

 ### Who works here?

-Today we are three employees, all programmers, two with a strong Java focus and one with a strong C++ focus.
+Today we are five employees, all programmers, two with a strong Java focus, one with a strong Python focus and two with a strong C++ focus.
 We are all senior programmers with between 5 and 15 years of experience.

 ### How do we influence what we do?